juxtapix/Dsg4Com-S20/README.md

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.
 More information can be found on Tisch’s page regarding Academic Integrity (http://tisch.nyu.edu/faculty/academic-integ).

 #### ACCESSIBILITY
 Academic accommodations are available for students with documented disabilities.
 Please contact the Moses Center for Students with Disabilities at 212 998-4980 for further information.
+Recording of lectures will be made for accommodation purposes only and will not be published online or shared otherwise.

 #### WELLNESS
 Your health and safety are a priority at NYU.
 If you experience any health or mental health issues during this course, we encourage you to utilize the support services of the 24/7  NYUWellness Exchange 212-443-9999.